 The Company, as part of the Group, operates under the Group's wider Responsible Business approach, as overseen by the Lloyds Banking Group plc Responsible Business Committee.
-Helping Britain Recover is central to the Group's responsible business approach and the Company supports this initiative through supporting the needs of its customers and colleagues during these uncertain times.
+The purpose of the Committee is to support the Board in overseeing the Company's policies, performance and priorities as a responsible business including embedding purpose, social and environmental matters, culture, workforce engagement and duty to customers and stakeholders.